 - Use mathematical representations in the process of developing models (Capability 3)

-- Produce written reports that utilise statistical thinking and clearly communicate uncertainty (Capability 4)
+- Produce written summaries that utilise statistical thinking and clearly communicate uncertainty (Capability 3 and 4)

-- Design, conduct, and evaluate statistical investigations (Capability 4)
+- Design, conduct, and evaluate statistical investigations (Capability 1 and 4)

 - Describe responsible and ethical practices for using data (Capability 5)

 - Consider social consequences of data-based decisions (Capability 6)

 A minimum of 45% is required in the exam to pass, in addition to a minimum of 50% in overall mark.

 Tuākana Science is a multi-faceted programme for Māori and Pacific students providing topic specific tutorials,